wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/benchmark_profiling/benchtool.rst

 Benchtool
 =====================================

-This tutorial will show you how to use Benchtool to measure the frequency of messages published in selected |ros| topics.
+This tutorial will show you how to use Benchtool to measure the frequency of messages published in selected ROS 2 topics.

 When to use it over ``ros2 topic hz``?
 --------------------------------------------